isPique/User-Info/README.md

 except error as e:
     print("Error:", e)
 ```
-# Below you can see the information the Script gets for each user on your local computer ↓ ↓
+# Below you can see the information the Script gets for each user on your local computer:

 * ***Profile*** -  A pointer to a Unicode string that specifies a path to the user's profile.
 This value can be a NULL string, a local absolute path, or a UNC path.
 * ***Username*** - A pointer to a Unicode string that specifies the name of the user account.